When do we need to consult the ICO?

 If we need to ask for more information, we cannot continue our assessment until you provide it.
 To prevent further delay, please ensure you include any documents your assessment refers to, such as privacy notices.

-If your intended processing operation would affect data subjects in EU member states, we may be required to co-operate with other data protection authorities before providing our written advice, in line with Chapter VII GDPR.
+If your intended processing operation would affect data subjects in EU member states, we may be required to co-operate with other data protection authorities before providing our written advice, in line with Chapter VII UK GDPR.
 This may mean your case cannot be resolved in 14 weeks.
 We will notify you if this occurs and keep you updated.

 What are the possible outcomes?